labourgne/portfolio/content/home/experience.md

   - Sizing of new structure (Nastran)
   - Automation tool creation for the extraction of calculation results (VBA)

-  Result: 50% weight reduction and 15% cost reduction for a part
+  Result: 50% weight and 15% cost reduction for a part
   """

 [[experience]]